gabeklein/expressive-mvc/README.md

 }
 ```

 > Even though we're ultimately making four updates, `use()` only needs to re-render twice.
-It does so once for everybody (being on the same tick), resets, and again wakes for `foo` when settled all in.
+It does so once for everybody (being on the same tick), resets when finished, and again wakes for `foo` when settled all in.

 <br/>

 <h2 id="concept-lazy">Subscription based "lazy" updating</h2>

 Controllers uses a subscription model to decide when to render.
-Through automatic subscription, elements will **only** update for changes to values which are accessed on the first render.
+Through automatic subscription, components will **only** update for changes to values which are accessed on the first render.

-> Here, unlike regular use, `.use()` will not bother to update `LazyComponent` when `bar` does change, because it only subscribes to `foo` here.
+> Here `use` will not update `LazyComponent` when `bar` does change, because it *seems* to only use `foo` here.

 ```jsx
 class FooBar {